tgosunil/docs/docs/tutorials/story-of-a-boot-loader.md

 · Enable GCC Optimization.

-o -O1 = With this option the resulting executable should be smaller and faster than with -O0
+> -O1 = With this option the resulting executable should be smaller and faster than with -O0

-o -O2 = This option is generally the best choice for deployment of a program
+> -O2 = This option is generally the best choice for deployment of a program

-o -O3 = This option may increase the speed of the resulting executable, but can also increase its size
+> -O3 = This option may increase the speed of the resulting executable, but can also increase its size

-o -Os = This option selects optimizations which reduce the size of an executable.
+> -Os = This option selects optimizations which reduce the size of an executable.

 Refer the below link for the list and comparison of all the boot-loaders